intel/iotivity-node/spec/iot-js-spec-new.md

 A platform may host multiple physical or virtual *devices*.
 Devices run the OIC software stack, and are addressable endpoints of communication.
 A device hosts multiple physical or virtual *resources*.
 A resource represents *sensors* and *actuators*.
-A given sensor or actuator may be represented by multiple properties, but usually one.
+A given sensor or actuator may be represented by multiple properties.
 A read-only property in a resource belongs to a sensor input, whereas a read-write property belongs to the state of an actuator.

-The devices support for resources can be extended via installable software modules called *applications*, as part of a *solution*.
+The devices support for resources can be extended via installable software modules called *applications*.

-The basic expected business patterns are the following:

-  - a provider develops a solution, based on sensors/actuators represented as resources

-  - the provider deploys an application to a device that implements the solution specific resources

-  - the provider optionally maintains a cloud service with user accounts, settings, remote management etc.

-  - the installators/users provide personalized settings.

-This API enables writing the applications that implement resources.
+This API enables writing the applications that implement resources and business logic.

-A given solution owns the full vertical, including resource handling, data flow control and sampling, local and cloud based decisions, security and privacy aspects, remote configuration and fault management, accounting and billing etc. (the full FCAPS model).

-For developers, this is a very complex environment to deal with, e.g. there may be platform-specific, provider-specific and solution- or user-specific applications.
-Developers need to know the IoT architecture, endpoints and communication patterns.
-As these are designed using Web paradigms, the easiest way to develop solutions would be using web technologies.

-Also, it is expected that a considerable number of providers will choose web-based development for at least the cloud part of their solutions, and once having web-related in-house competence they might want to leverage that in the full solution verticals, including the applications deployed to devices.

 OIC high level Web API design notes
 -----------------------------------
 The API design starts minimal, solves the use cases relevant to JS developers, and gets expanded on demand.

 Code using this API is deployed to a device, which has one or more resources.
 In this version of the API it is assumed that the execution context of the code is separated for each device.

-Therefore the API entry point is an object that exposes the local device functionality, and can be requested with a 'require' statement which invokes the constructor.
+Therefore the **API entry point** is an object that exposes the local device functionality, and can be requested with a ```require``` statement which invokes the constructor.
 When the object is garbage collected, the implementations should clean up native state.

-Device identification is UUID.
+**Device identification** is UUID.
 Each device has an associated address + port.

 When a device is constructed, the implementation should announce its presence.
 Adding an event listener to the 'devicefound' event should turn on presence observing, i.e. the API implementation should make a request to watch presence notifications, and fire a 'devicefound' event when a presence notification is received.

-Resource identification is URL, given in full form or relative form (which only the <path> part, and the rest is provided by the device owning the resource).
+**Resource identification** is URL path, relative to a given device.

-On each device there are special resources, implementing device discovery, resource discovery, platform discovery, etc. Platform needs to be discoverable on a resource with a fixed URI '/oic/p', device on '/oic/d' and resources on '/oic/res'.
-The API hides these special resources, and the hardcoded/fixed URIs behind explicit function names and parameters.
+On each device there are special resources, implementing device discovery, resource discovery, platform discovery, etc. Platform needs to be discoverable on a resource with a fixed URI ```/oic/p```, device on ```/oic/d``` and resources on ```/oic/res```.
+This API encapsulates these special resources and the hardcoded/fixed URIs by explicit function names and parameters.

-Device discovery uses endpoint discovery: multicast request "GET /oic/res" to "All CoAP nodes" (224.0.1.187 for IPv4 and FF0X::FD for IPv6, port 5683).
+**Device discovery** uses endpoint discovery: multicast request "GET /oic/res" to "All CoAP nodes" (224.0.1.187 for IPv4 and FF0X::FD for IPv6, port 5683).
 The response lists devices and their resources (at least URI, resource type, interfaces, and media types).
+Since this is basically a resource discovery, it is merged with resource discovery.

-Resource discovery is based on the existence of resources (directories) set up for discovery.
+**Resource discovery** is based on the existence of resources (directories) set up for discovery.
 It can be achieved in 3 ways:
-- direct discovery through peer inquiry
+- direct discovery through peer inquiry (unicast or multicast)
 - indirect discovery based on a 3rd party directory (a server for resource discovery)
 - presence advertisment: the resource enabling discovery is local to the initiator, and it is maintained by presence notifications.

 Implementations should encapsulate the resource discovery type, and should map the DiscoveryOptions values to the best suited protocol request(s).

 In this API the OIC request (query) options and header options are also encapsulated.
 When they convey functionality, they are exposed through explicit properties and parameters.